Transmission lines and pipes carry electricity and gas over long distances, and distribution lines bring it to

-Around 30 million homes and businesses are connected to the electricity networks.
+Around 29 million homes are connected to the electricity networks.

 Around 22 million homes and businesses are connected to the gas networks.

-Around 18% of the average energy bill supports maintaining and upgrading the networks (as of July 2023 price cap).
+Percentage of the average energy bill which goes towards maintaining and upgrading the electricity and gas networks (as of 1 January 2024).

 Industries and sectors are becoming increasingly interconnected.
 Our power, heat, transport, waste and industrial sectors are all interdependent, so the solutions for their decarbonisation must be too.